dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 the rules."

-Satoshi was able to decentralize all the functions of Wei Dai\'s *b-money* (creation and transfer of money; effecting, conclusion, and enforcement of contracts) while also solving the problems of Szabo\'s "*bit gold*" (coin value dependent on a central authority;
+Satoshi was able to decentralize all the functions of Wei Dai's *b-money* (creation and transfer of money; effecting, conclusion, and enforcement of contracts) while also solving the problems of Szabo's "*bit gold*" (coin value dependent on a central authority;
 hash functions lack cryptanalytical stability).
-He did it by taking Hal Finney\'s idea of reusable proof-of-work tokens to the next level, creating a digital asset that is both fungible and has a high unforgeable costliness.
+He did it by taking Hal Finney's idea of reusable proof-of-work tokens to the next level, creating a digital asset that is both fungible and has a high unforgeable costliness.
 Like RPOW before it, the resulting system has no inflation, no back doors, and protects the privacy of its users.